 Exceptional health care depends on an outstanding team of practitioners—and nurses are an integral aspect of that care.
-At Tufts Medical Center and the Floating Hospital for Children, our professional nurses work side-by-side with physicians and colleages to provide a continuity of care that enhances patients’ outcomes.
+At Tufts Medical Center, our professional nurses work side-by-side with physicians and colleagues to provide a continuity of care that enhances patients’ outcomes.
 Whether you are expecting a baby, undergoing surgery, managing a chronic condition or anything in between, we build a lasting relationship with you, identify your needs and advocate for your health.
 We work in a variety of specialties throughout the hospital to deliver evidence-based care that puts patients and their families first.

 Patient- and family- centered care

-Patient-family-centered care is the foundation for the design and delivery of care at Tufts Medical Center and Floating Hospital for Children.
+Patient-family-centered care is the foundation for the design and delivery of care at Tufts Medical Center.
 We are committed to partnering with patients and families to assure we meet and exceed their healthcare needs.
 A major initiative that formally launched in 2012 was our model for shared governance or shared decision making across Patient Care Services.
 We recognize that incorporating the needs, perspective and expertise of each member of the health care team strengthens our organization.

 Focused on quality and safety